ibm-cloud-docs/account/iam-totp.md

 If you have any of the following access, you can update this setting for other users in your account:

-* Editor or higher role on the User management service
+* Administrator on the IAM Identity Service or All IAM Account Management services
 * You are an ancestor in the classic infrastructure hierarchy for the user and you have the Manage users classic infrastructure permission assigned

 To turn on this MFA option for a user, they must first set up TOTP.
 For more information, see [Setting up TOTP](/docs/account?topic=account-totp#totp-setup).